iifl-logo

 Threats

-Adverse change in the global scenario, with introduction of advanced / disruptive systems.
+• Adverse change in the global scenario, with introduction of advanced and/or disruptive systems cum technological break-through.

-Need for HEB to get trained in the upcoming technologies and upgradation of production methods and equipment needed to tackle these challenges.
+• Necessity to get trained in the upcoming technologies and upgradation of production methods and equipment, mandated to take on / tackle these challenges.

 iii.
 SEGMENT WISE OR PRODUCT WISE PERFORMANCE

 The Company supplies silver- zinc batteries to several Defence establishments including Navy, Army, Airforce and space research organizations.
-With limited competition in the Aerospace and Naval segment, HEB derives around 45% revenues from Navy & Naval Research Labs.
-Typical break – up of orders from different customer base indicates:
+In the Aerospace and Naval segment, HEB derives around 60% revenues from Navy & Naval Research Labs.
+Typical break - up of orders from different customer base indicates:

 Customer